balunist/appstore_docs/source/svg_app_store.rst

 .. role:: grey-bold
 .. role:: black-bold

-Note: This is the Mac OS release of Save As SVG.
+**Note**: This is the Mac OS release of Save As SVG.
 For the Windows release, click Win64 near the top of the page (under our logo, where it says OS).

 |
-Save As SVG is a powerful Autodesk Fusion 360® add-in that allows users to export sketches as SVG files.
+**Save As SVG** is a powerful Autodesk Fusion 360® add-in that allows users to export sketches as SVG files.

 Key Features and Functionality
 ==============================